basho/basho_docs/content/riak/kv/2.1.3/developing/usage/secondary-indexes.md

 <div class="note">
 <div class="title">Note on 2i and strong consistency</div>
-Secondary indexes do not currently work with the [[strong consistency]] feature introduced in Riak version 2.0.
+Secondary indexes do not currently work with the [strong consistency][use ref strong consistency] feature introduced in Riak version 2.0.
 If you store objects in [[strongly consistent buckets|Using Strong Consistency#Creating-a-Strongly-Consistent-Bucket-Type]] and attach